 - The potential and suitability of minor conifer species on marginal agriculture soils in Ireland (PhD funded by The Walsh Fellowship)

 - Plants, People and Environment (wood structure, bioenergy and climate change)

 - Catchment Management

 - Further Info

-- Advisor on forestry issues to the Scottish Government (currently involving analysis of the potential impacts of Brexit on the commercial forestry industry).
+- Advisor on forestry issues to the Scottish Government (currently involving analysis of the potential impacts of Brexit on the forestry industry).